Eswar-521/python-libraries/xml/README.md

     print(schema.validate(xml_data))
 ```

 ## Explanation

+## 1 Import Required Modules

+- `logging:` Provides logging capabilities (not fully used in this example).
+xmlschema: Handles XML validation against XSD.
-- # 1 Loading the XSD Schema
+## 2 Load the XSD Schema

-- The script attempts to load the XSD file (product.xsd) using xmlschema.XMLSchema(xsd_file).
+- The script attempts to load product.xsd.
-If the file is missing or invalid, an error message is displayed.
-- # 2.
-Loading the XML File
+- If it fails, an exception is caught and printed.
-- Reads the XML file (product.xml).
+## 3 Load the XML Data

+- The script reads product.xml.
-- If the file is missing or unreadable, an error message is displayed.
+- If the file cannot be read, an exception is raised.
-# 3. Validating the XML Against the XSD
+## 4 Validate XML Against XSD

-- The is_valid(xml_data) method checks whether the XML conforms to the schema.
+- `The schema.is_valid(xml_data)` function checks if the XML conforms to the XSD.
+- If valid, it prints a success message.
-- If validation fails, schema.validate(xml_data) returns error messages.
+- If invalid, it prints an error message and the validation errors.